jWebTools: open-source project

 Contact (html page)

 A prepared page designed to accept visitors' messages (and page-specific comments).
-Implemention of contact.html permits dyamic feedback to the visitor, and also sending notification via email to a site administrator re: visitor's submitted message.
-Messages are stored in a specific sqlite3 database.
+Implemention of contact.html permits dynamic feedback to the visitor, and also sending notification via email to a site administrator re: visitor's submitted message.
+Visitor messages are stored in a specific sqlite3 database.

-Contact.html is also used for visitor comments to specific pages.
+Contact.html is also where visitor comments are entered.
 This works by using the referring page to differentiate origins of comments.
 The comment's info is stored in a sqlite3 database.
 Comment submissions also trigger notification to the designated administrator.
 By default comments are moderated and must be approved.
-The class (ooApprove.tcl) provides an interface for this function.
+The class (oo.approve.tcl) provides an interface for this function.
 (See below section describing "shell scripts".)

 Custom versions of the Contact class can be made by subclassing Contact.
-Most likely all that needs to be done is provide methods mkHead and mkBody in the derived class, and including whatever changes or improvements deemed appropriate for one's use case.
+Most likely all that needs to be done is provide methods mkHead and mkBody in the derived class, and including whatever changes or improvements deemed appropriate.
 (The derived class needs to be given a name other than Contact, but keeping "contact.html" as the generated output is OK.)

 Utilities (class-based)